cesareferrari/newsletter/react.md

 ## React components
+## How to build functional components in React.

 Components are the basic blocks of React.
 At their core, components are just Javascript functions or classes that have one thing in common, they all return JSX.

 Of course there's more to that, and we will look at components in more detail later, but this is the main concept to remember at the moment.

 As I said, components can be either Javascript function or classes.
-If a components is made out of a function it's called functional component.
+If a components is made out of a function it's called a functional component.

 Let's see what a functional component looks like by creating one.